Penly Nuclear Power Plant: Proposed third and fourth reactors

 In January 2009, the French government announced that a third reactor, the second French EPR reactor, would be built in Penly.
 Construction was announced for 2012 with connection to the grid following in 2017.
 GDF Suez was to own a part of the plant, with the majority taken by EDF.
 However, in 2010 GDF Suez withdrew from the project.

 In 2011, following the Fukushima Daiichi nuclear disaster, EDF postponed public consultations putting in doubt the 2012 construction start date.
 In February 2013, the Minister of Industrial Renewal Arnaud Montebourg stated that the plans for a new EPR reactor at Penly had been canceled, citing the capacity for electricity production and massive investments in renewable energy along with his confidence in the EPR as a competitive project in foreign countries.

 In 2019, EDF is seeking a site for the construction of a pair of EPR reactors, and Penly is considered as one of the lead contenders.

+In June 2023, EDF announced it was starting the authorisation process to build two EPR 2 reactors, anticipating that site preparatory work would begin in summer 2024 and construction would begin about 2027.